 Years ago, in my early twenties, I spotted those pesky first few gray hairs, and I knew it was just a matter of time before they would multiply.
 My plan, however, was to color them, which I started doing in my early thirties.
 I never even considered not coloring my hair.
 I felt self-conscious about looking older than I was, and much better with no gray hair.
 Sound familiar?

-What is is about our culture’s message that gets into our subconscious and creates agreement that it’s not okay to go gray?
-We see commercials, magazine ads, billboards and dozens of brands of hair color in every drug store and supermarket on a daily basis, reminding us at all times that we will attract a better man, a better job, and a better life, if we just color our hair?
-“Gray equals old” is so hard-wired into our psyches that we don’t even think there is a choice, and most of us don’t seem mentally ready in our 30’s, 40’s, even 70’s and 80’s, to contemplate anything but color.
-We actually think that by dying our hair we will look younger, not matter how we eat, exercise, rest, or take care of ourselves.
+What is it about our culture’s message that gets into our subconscious and creates agreement that it’s not okay to go gray?
+We see commercials, magazine ads, billboards, and dozens of brands of hair color in every drug store and supermarket on a daily basis, reminding us at all times that we will attract a better man, a better job, and a better life if we just color our hair?
+“Gray equals old” is so hard-wired into our psyches that we don’t even think there is a choice, and most of us don’t seem mentally ready in our 30s, 40s, even 70s and 80s, to contemplate anything but color.
+We actually think that by dying our hair we will look younger, no matter how we eat, exercise, rest, or take care of ourselves.

 SLAVE TO HAIR COLOR

-I sincerely believe that we should look as good as we can, and there’s no reason why it should change once you allow the natural silver, charcoal, pewter or gray to come out.
-My advice is, get a great hair cut, enhance your wardrobe with brighter colors to bring out your new coloring, enjoy brighter shades of lipstick, silver jewelry, and anything else you feel that will compliment your looks.
+I sincerely believe that we should look as good as we can, and there’s no reason it should change once you allow the natural silver, charcoal, pewter, or gray to come out.
+My advice is get a great hair cut, enhance your wardrobe with brighter colors to bring out your new coloring, enjoy brighter shades of lipstick, silver jewelry, and anything else you feel will compliment your looks.